 Things to do in Noto

-Along the way you will discover the Teatro Vittorio Emanuele, the Church of S.S.
-Salvatore and San Francesco, and Villa D’Ercole.
+Be sure to visit Teatro Vittorio Emanuele, the Church of S.S.
+Salvatore and San Francesco, and Villa D’Ercole along the way.

-The Church of the Crucifix, another work by Gagliardi, is located in the upper part of the city: the splendid Madonna della Neve is kept inside.
+The Church of the Crucifix, another masterpiece by Gagliardi, is situated in the upper part of the city and contains the beautiful Madonna della Neve.

-If you happen to be in Noto on the third Sunday in May, you will also be lucky enough to admire the Infiorata, one of Sicily’s most important events.
+If you happen to be in Noto on the third Sunday in May, you’ll be fortunate enough to witness the Infiorata, one of Sicily’s most important events.

 Excursions to Noto

-You can take wonderful organized excursions either by sailing on the sea or visiting gardens, theaters and nature reserves.
+You have the opportunity to embark on fantastic guided excursions that take you either sailing across the sea or exploring gardens, theaters, and nature reserves.